-1 Prepare the hide

-Using a circular item, trace it onto a piece of cardboard and cut it out.
-Ensure that the circle is at least $\frac{1}{4}$ of an inch smaller and fits inside the 4-inch brass ring.
+1 Prepare the hide Using a circular item, trace it onto a piece of cardboard and cut it out.
+Ensure that the circle is at least 1⁄4 of an inch smaller and fits inside the 4-inch brass ring.

 Then, using the hide hole punch, punch out 6 holes completely around the circular piece of hide.
-Ensure these holes are 1⁄4 of an inch from the edge of the circle and at least 1 inch apart.
+Ensure these holes are $\frac{1}{4}$ of an inch from the edge of the circle and at least 1 inch apart.

 Use a suede lacing to completely cover the brass ring.
 Leaving 4 inches hanging at the start, tie a knot and apply a dab of white glue to secure to the ring.
 Secure with a clamp and continue tightly wrapping the suede onto the ring.
 Be careful not to overlap the suede lacing when covering the ring.
+3 Attach the moose hide Leaving 4 inches hanging at the start, tie the lace to the brass ring.
+KNOT Attach the circular piece of moose hide to the inside of the brass ring using the lacing.
+Use a looping motion over the outer ring to attach.
+Tie both hanging laces.

+This will make a hanging hook for the final artwork.
+If you didn't do step 2, this is what your brass ring will look like at this stage.
-Paint your spirit animal

-Transfer the drawing and teaching onto the hide using a pencil.
+4 Secure the moose hide When all the holes have been strung through, tie and glue the lacing onto the brass ring once again.
+5 Paint your spirit animal Transfer the drawing and teaching onto the hide using a pencil.
 Then, paint your spirit animal representing one of the Seven Grandfathers' Teachings with acrylic paint.

+EXAMPLE OF A SEVEN GRANDFATHERS TEACHING MOOSE HIDE PLAQUE (WITH BRASS

+RING COVERED)

+a91911

+Migizi

+EXAMPLE OF A SEVEN GRANDFATHERS TEACHING MOOSE HIDE PLAQUE (WITHOUT BRASS RING COVERED)

+Pijaki

+3 anadilidiu